 If you’re concerned about job security, analyze the industry you’re operating in.
 If you work in hospitality, for example, there might be more growth opportunities at Airbnb than a regional hotel chain.

-Examine what the future of your industry looks like and whether the startup you’re joining is tackling a big challenge or worthwhile opportunity.
-More than 2.4 million new healthcare jobs are expected to surface by 2026, in large part because startups have forced the industry to evolve and adapt.
+Examine your industry’s future and whether the startup you’re joining is tackling a big challenge or worthwhile opportunity.
+More than 2 million new healthcare jobs are expected to surface by 2031, in large part because startups have forced the industry to evolve and adapt.
 Are similar opportunities emerging in your industry?
 Is your prospective company poised to make a significant impact?

 Questions to Ask During a Startup Job Interview

-If you feel comfortable with your responses to the first four questions, you should proceed with the interviews.
-Next, consider which questions you should ask during the interview process to better understand the company.
+If you feel comfortable with your responses to the first four questions, you should proceed with interviews.
+Next, consider which questions to ask during the interview process to better understand the company.

 5. What Are the Company’s Values?